Yellowstone; worldschooling Yellowstone

 Involving Your Kids

 It’s great to involve your kids in planning your Yellowstone itinerary.
 Get them excited by watching a documentary about the park like this video from National Geographic or this Ken Burns production, The National Parks, America’s Best Idea.
-Or if you want to splurge, rent this gorgeous film about the National Parks Adventure, narrated by Rober Redford.
-It’s sure to fill your heart with wonder and majesty as you learn how it is that these special places belong to all of us, forever.
+Or if you want to splurge, rent this gorgeous film about the National Parks Adventure, narrated by Robert Redford.
+It’s sure to fill your heart with wonder and humility as you learn how it is that these special places belong to all of us, forever

 Maybe start with some basic questions like why is the park is called Yellowstone?
 What’s the weather forecast for your trip?
 Maybe there is a question that is top of mind for you and your kids, like what’s the tallest geyser?
 Involving your kids early will prime the pump and get their buy-in for your family’s Yellowstone adventure.
 Check out this great blog for more ideas on ways to involve your kids in travel planning.